EvelynGriffith/list-uniquification/writing/reflection.md

 ## Please use output from running the program to explain which Python function is the fastest.
 How did you know?

 The program that is ultimately the fastest is unique_set.
-This function when running column 0 of the program had an output of 0.0100seconds.
-When running column 1 it had an output of 0.0050seconds.
-This is compared to unique_setcomprehension with times of 0.140seconds, and 0.0050seconds, as well as unique_dictionary with times of 0.0060seconds and 0.0080seconds.
+This function when running column 0 of the program had an output average of 0.0101.
+When running column 1 it had an average output of 0.0045seconds.
+For this experiment I chose to run each program 4 times and then take the average time for all of them.
+I figured that this process would give me more accurate results.
+The unique_set function is compared to unique_setcomprehension with average times of 0.148seconds for column 0, and 0.0058seconds for column 1.
+Finally I found the averages for unique_dictionary with average times of 0.0060seconds and 0.0080seconds.
 The reason that I think unique set is the fastest is because when setcomprehension is ran at column 0 it runs at

 ## Please use output from running the program to explain how much list uniquification decreases the size of each column.